-All subsidiaries shall adopt differentiated risk management measures before and after credit lending to or investment in sensitive industries or entities defined in Article 8 of these Guidelines:
+All subsidiaries shall adopt differentiated risk management measures before and after credit lending to or investment in sensitive industries or entities defined in Article 9 of these Guidelines:

-I. When processing applications for credit extension or investment, subsidiaries shall perform due diligence and prudent evaluation and approve such applications for processing only if evaluations indicate that an application poses no adverse effect on sustainable development or specific terms and conditions (e.g., ESG risk improvement plans are included in credit or investment conditions

-- or commitments) are adopted to reduce any adverse impact on ESG and exception management mechanism has been established. - II.
+- I. When processing applications for credit extension or investment, subsidiaries shall perform due diligence and prudent evaluation and approve such applications for processing only if evaluations indicate that an application poses no adverse effect on sustainable development or specific terms and conditions (e.g., ESG risk improvement plans are included in credit or investment conditions or commitments) are adopted to reduce any adverse impact on ESG and exception management mechanism has been established. - II.
 If a customer or counterparty violates the credit or investment conditions or commitments after a subsidiary extends credit to or invests in that customer or counterparty, the subsidiary shall engage with the violator and request the violator to provide an explanation and specific corrective action.
-If engagement fails, public information on relevant corrections shall be provided.
-If correction cannot be made effectively, the subsidiary shall not grant increased credit line or shall gradually withdrawal the credit line or investment. - III.
+If unable to provide it, public information on relevant corrections shall be attached.
+If the aforementioned information cannot be obtained or correction cannot be made effectively, the subsidiary shall not grant increased credit line or shall gradually withdrawal the credit line or investment. - III.
 The subsidiary shall establish a control mechanism to gradually reduce its asset portfolio and shall set credit line or investment limits for industries or entities that exert a high level of environmental and social impact and for emission-intensive industries.

-Article 10 (Industry-specific principles)
+Article 11 (Industry-specific principles)